Trusted WordPress tutorials, when you need them most.

-How to Use Visual Editor to Create Widgets in WordPress
+How to Use a Visual Editor to Create Widgets in WordPress

-In this article, we’ll show you how to use a visual editor to create widgets in WordPress.
+In this guide, we’ll show you exactly how to use the visual editor to create widgets for your WordPress site.

 How to use visual editor to create widgets in WordPress